 It can be frustrating to have to slow down but always be polite and pleasant.
 We are all sharing the roads so we need to work with each other and respect other road users.
 Don’t take offence if a horse rider doesn’t appear to acknowledge your consideration, they are probably concentrating on controlling their horse.

-For further information take a look at the code of conduct for horse riders and cyclists from the British Horse Society.
+For further information take a look at the code of conduct for horse riders and cyclists from CyclingUK and the British Horse Society.

 But equally this advice also applies to cyclists overtaking pedestrians and other slower moving cyclists.
 Being overtaken without proper and adequate warning can cause alarm and contribute to accidents.

-Single instances of inattention or discoutesy have an unfortunate habit of being blown out of all proportion.
+Single instances of inattention or discourtesy have an unfortunate habit of being used to disproportionately attribute blame.